rainrisa/telegraf-file-sharing/README.md

 Currently it lacks some features like:

 - Broadcast, I haven't tried to broadcast yet so I still have to find out what type of errors might be triggered.
 Because unlike Pyrogram, Telegraf doesn't have any custom error types
-- Redis, i don't know, maybe some people just prefer using this one instead of MongoDB
 - No customisable, currently you are still required to edit the code directly in order to customize

 ## Usage